GOMEZBORIS6/Projet_Creation_Annuaire_Pokemon_sous_Python/README.md

 # Projet_Pokemon
-Analyst of Big Data of Pokemon with python
+Data Analysis and programmation with Python on Pokemons.